eduardhabryd/newspaper_agency/README.md

 python manage.py runserver
 ```

-## Features
+## 🚀 Features
+Explore the powerful features of the Newspaper Agency Project:

-- Create a newspaper
+- 📝 Create a newspaper
-- Read a newspaper
+- 📖 Read a newspaper
-- Edit a newspaper
+- 📌 Edit a newspaper
-- Delete a newspaper
+- ❌ Delete a newspaper
-- Create publisher(register user)
+- 👤 Create a publisher (register user)
-- Edit publisher
+- ✏️ Edit a publisher
-- Every user can edit only his own newspaper
+- 📋 Every user can edit only their own newspaper
-- Super user can edit all newspapersapers
+- 🔐 Superuser can edit all newspapers

-## Demo
+## 📺 Demo
+Take a sneak peek at our website interface:

 ![Website interface](media/demo.png)